iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 <admon type="info">

-Dot-separated param names become tree paths to locate values in the params file.
+Note that file paths used must be to valid YAML, JSON, TOML, or Python parameters file.

 </admon>